misakimichy/beep-boop/README.md

     - **Input**: '4'
     - **Output**: `0, "Beep!", "Boop", "I'm sorry, Dave.
 I'm afraid I can't do that.", 4`

-- **Spec**: The program returns a range of numbers from 0 and returns "Beep!", "Boop!" or a message based on the first digit
+- **Spec**: When it's more than one digits and contains 1, 2 or 3, it returns a range of numbers from 0 and returns "Beep!", "Boop!" or a message based on the first digit
     - **Input**: '13'
     - **Output**: `0, "Beep!", "Boop", "I'm sorry, Dave.
 I'm afraid I can't do that.", ..."Beep!"`

+- **Spec**: When it's more than one digits and second or third digits contains 1, 2 or 3, it returns a range of numbers from 0 and returns "Beep!", "Boop!" or a message based on the second or third digit.
+    - **Input**: '41'
+    - **Output**: `0, "Beep!", "Boop", ..., 40, "Beep!"`

 ## Setup/Installation Requirements
 * Clone this repo: